FlakM/100_days_rusty_scala/README.md

 100 little tasks showcasing how to perform some operations in both scala and rust

+My observations:

+1. Rust has far more warnings for everything - dead code, unused variable
+2. Scala new syntax is not yet well colored everywhere
+3. For example non exhaustive pattern matching in scala will result in warning while in rust it would end in error

 ## Day 1 - extend foreign type

 Showcase of how to extend types from foreign library ie to add some